nishantvarma/resources/README.md

-A carefully selected collection of learning resources for those who are interested in computer science and mathematics.
+A curated collection of resources for Computer Science and Mathematics enthusiasts.

 # General